 - The perfect addition of color to a garden, patio, or front door

-- We have Impatiens, Petunias, Geraniums and scores of other favorite annuals
+- We have impatiens, petunias, geraniums and scores of other favorite annuals

 Whether you have sun or shade, The Farm at Green Village is where you’ll find all the best annual plants and annual flowers for garden and home.
-And remember, gardening isn’t just for outdoors – our selection of annuals includes many houseplants, from small decorative plants like Ferns that will look perfect on a windowsill to impressive eight ft. trees that will add drama and color to a living area.
+And remember, gardening isn’t just for outdoors – our selection of annuals includes many houseplants, from small decorative plants like ferns that will look perfect on a windowsill to impressive eight foot trees that will add drama and color to a living area.